2007 Hyundai Tucson SUV SE 4dr SUV 4WD (2.7L 6cyl 4A)

-I have had my 2007 Tucson for 5 years.
+Purchased it used with 50K miles.
 Never had a major mechanical issue.
-Only real problem I have had is a rubber transmission line burst at about 117,000 miles (Now has 121K miles).
+Only real problem I had is a rubber transmission line burst at about 117,000 miles (now has 153K miles).